Haneke/Haneke-AFNetworking/README.md

 ## Usage

-Like [Haneke](https://github.com/Haneke/Haneke) itself, using this extension requires no configuration.
+Like [Haneke](https://github.com/Haneke/Haneke), using this extension requires no configuration.
 Simply import `Haneke+AFNetworking.h` instead of `Haneke.h`.

 ##License